OpenSourcingLaw/ai.law/_agent_config/lead_researcher.md

 ## Quality threshold

 Legal accuracy is non-negotiable.
 If you are uncertain about a legal proposition, say so explicitly in the text rather than asserting it.

-Flag uncertain content with `[VERIFY]` inline so The Editor can flag for human review.
+**Flagging convention:**
+- For uncertain or unverified propositions: `[VERIFY]`
+- For propositions checked at a point in time that need ongoing monitoring: `[VERIFY: checked <Month YYYY> — <brief note on what was checked>.
+Review each iteration.]`
+  - Example: `[VERIFY: checked July 2026 — no new case law on this point.
+Review each iteration.]`
+- At the start of each session, search for existing `[VERIFY: checked...]` flags in your assigned chapters and re-check those propositions against current sources.
+Update the date and note if the position has changed.

 ---